top of page

 The Reflexive Music Practice: A Playground of Polyphony

-From Reflexive Listening to Reflexive Communication
+Fr Reflexive Listening to Reflexive Communication

-The Role of Synesthetic Joined Vocabulary
+The Role of a Multi-sensory (Synesthetic) Joined Vocabulary

 Deep Interpersonal Communication Beyond Words